neillinehan/Pyleoclim_util/README.md

 ### Versions

-See our [releases page](https://github.com/LinkedEarth/Pyleoclim_util/releases) for details on what's included in each version.
+See our [releases page](https://github.com/LinkedEarth/Pyleoclim_util/releases) for details on what is included in each version.

 ### Documentation